YamenAjjour/yamenajjour.github.io/_pages/about.md

 ---

 Yamen Ajjour is interested in tackling subjectivity in natural language processing.
 This includes
-1. Developing methods that generalize to unseen subjective tasks.
+1. Developing LLM-based methods that generalize to unseen subjective tasks (e.g., Hate Speech Detection).
 2. Conversational Data Annotation: developing methods to explain and disambiguate annotations in subjective tasks.

 My PhD was on ***Addressing Controversial Topics in Search Engines*** where I worked on